welbornprod/whichfile/README.md

 This is a combination of the `which` and `file` commands.
 It will follow symlinks, reporting each link on the way, and then use `libmagic` to tell you what type of file it is.
+If you happen to be using `BASH`, this commands offers some of the same features as the `type` command, only prettier.

 ##### Example: